To date, the IPSASB has issued the following final IPSAS:

 - includes transitional provisions for the initial adoption of the IPSAS.

 - IPSAS 17, Property, Plant and Equipment.
-IPSAS 17 Property, Plant and Equipment, establishes the accounting treatment for property, plant and equipment, including the basis and timing of their initial recognition, and the determination of their ongoing carrying amounts and related depreciation.
+Establishes the accounting treatment for property, plant and equipment, including the basis and timing of their initial recognition, and the determination of their ongoing carrying amounts and related depreciation.
 It does not require or prohibit the recognition of heritage assets.

 - IPSAS 18, Segment Reporting.
 Establishes principles for reporting financial information about distinguishable activities of a government or other public sector entity appropriate for evaluating the entity's past performance in achieving its objectives and for making decisions about the future allocation of resources.